Apple researching all-glass iPhone with wraparound touchscreen

 The days of having to hold an iPhone vertically to make Face ID work may be numbered.
 So may the very idea of holding the phone the "right" way around, as a new Apple patent describes an iPhone which has little need or even indication of a correct orientation.

-"Electronic Device with Glass Enclosure," US Patent No 20200057525, describes an iPhone that comprises "a six-sided glass enclosure."
+"Electronic Device with Glass Enclosure" describes an iPhone that comprises "a six-sided glass enclosure."

 It is still the case that a front or "at least a portion of the first major side of the six-sided enclosure," will show most of the controls and display most apps.